 They have the ability to provide their clients with a broad-based understanding that can readily change according to their demands.
 They will also notice economies of scale and scope.
 They frequently have knowledge in several businesses and skills, allowing them to be adaptable.
 However, it sometimes comes with a superficial knowledge of a given industry or function

-Furthermore, it’s not uncommon fManufacturingonsultant to work from a strategy project in Financial Services into an operations project in Manufacturing within large Consulting Firms.
+Furthermore, it’s not uncommon at the most junior levels within large Consulting Firms to work successively on a strategy project in Financial Services and on an operations project in Manufacturing.

 They achieve greater levels of expertise and knowledge than generalist consultants.
 They stay on top of new discoveries and industry news, as well as the competitive pressures in their field.